-CARCC (Canadian Artists' Representation Copyright Collective) was established in 1990 to create opportunities for increased income for visual and media artists.
-It provides its services to artists who affiliate with the Collective.
+Founded in 1990 by CARFAC (Canadian Artists’ Representation / Front des artistes canadiens), CARCC – Copyright Visual Arts creates opportunities for increased income for Canadian visual and media artists.
 These services include negotiating the terms for copyright use and issuing an appropriate license to the user.

 Society for Reproduction Rights of Authors, Composers and Publishers in Canada (SODRAC)